 obscure lanes and lonely bungalows set back deep in dirt yards.

 resignation of its inhabitants encouraged me to relax.

-injustice by virtue of not conforming with rules or standards
+injustice by virtue of not conforming with standards

 Their decision to be satisfied with life’s